saturnism/spring-on-gcp-gitbook/deployment/kubernetes/load-balancing/external-load-balancing.md

 kubectl apply -f k8s/service.yaml
 ```

-To verify the application is deployed, see :
+To verify the application is deployed, run:

 ```bash
 kubectl get svc helloworld
 ```

 You should see that the Service has a Cluster IP address, but also the External IP address with the initial value of `<pending>`.
-This is because the behind the scenes, Kubernetes Engine is provision a real Google Cloud Network Load Balancer.
+This is because, behind the scenes, Kubernetes Engine is provisioning a Google Cloud Network Load Balancer.

 ```bash
 NAME         TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)    AGE